huggingface/AIEnergyScore/index.md

     <summary><strong>What is the goal of this project?</strong></summary>
     <p>The goal of AI Energy Score is to establish a standardized approach for evaluating the energy efficiency of AI model inference.
 By focusing on controlled and comparable metrics, such as specific tasks and hardware, we aim to provide useful insights for researchers, developers, organizations, and policymakers.
 The term 'AI' is broad and not universally defined, so by specifying 10 common tasks, we also aim to bring more clarity to this space and establish a more structured framework for evaluation.</p>
     <p>We hope that this easy-to-use and recognizable system will empower users to advocate for greater transparency from AI model developers in disclosing energy efficiency data.
 Additionally, we want product developers and end users to easily identify and select the most energy-efficient models for their needs.</p>
     <p>Beyond individual adoption, enterprises can use these benchmarks as procurement criteria.
 We also hope that this approach serves as inspiration for policy makers as they develop regulatory frameworks.
-Ultimately, our mission is to drive awareness, encourage transparency, and promote AI sustainability.</p>
+Ultimately, our mission is to drive awareness, encourage transparency, and promote sustainability for AI.</p>
   </details>

   <details>
     <summary><strong>What do the star ratings mean?</strong></summary>
-    <p>The star ratings represent the relative energy efficiency of an AI model for a specific task (and class for Text Generation tasks) on a particular leaderboard (e.g., February 2025).</p>
+    <p>The star ratings represent the relative energy efficiency of an AI model for a specific task (and class of model for Text Generation tasks) on a particular leaderboard (e.g., February 2025).</p>
     <ul>
       <li><strong>5 Stars:</strong> most energy efficient models relative to other models evaluated for this task.</li>
       <li><strong>1 Star:</strong> least energy efficient models relative to other models evaluated for this task.</li>